-On one hand, a court must balance competing interests.
-On the one hand, there is the need not to unnecessarily imprison people who may later be found not guilty.
-On the other hand, the court must take into account that certain people who have been charged or convicted for offences may pose a significant risk of harm to the community, may offend again if bailed, or may fail to appear before the court if not kept in custody.
+On one hand, a court must not unnecessarily keep people in custody who may later be found not guilty.
+On the other hand, a court must take into account that certain people who have been charged with or convicted of offences may pose a risk of harm to the community, that they may offend again if bailed, or that they may fail to appear before the court if not kept in custody.

 Bail as of right

 In some circumstances, judges are not able to refuse bail.
 In such circumstances, which are governed by section 7, a person is described as being “bailable as of right”.
 A person will be bailable as of right where:

 - they are charged with an offence not punishable by imprisonment; or

 - they are charged with an offence with a maximum punishment of less than three years imprisonment